csem/experiment_tracker/README.md

 - **Project**: A collection of one or more experiments.
 (Each _Project_ has one or more days sub-folders, and then one or more time sub-folders)
 - **Experiment**: A collection of one or more runs.
 Each experiment contains one or more runs subfolders
-- **Runs**: A training of a learning algorithm plus its performance evaluation
+- **Run**: A training of a learning algorithm plus its performance evaluation